 Let's try to derive the blackbody spectrum.

-Planck's law is the formula for the spectral radiance of an object at a given temperature as a function of frequency or wavelength.
+Planck's law is a formula for the spectral radiance of an object at a given temperature as a function of frequency (Lf) or wavelength (Lλ).
 It has dimensions of power per solid angle per area per frequency or power per solid angle per area per wavelength.
 (Yuck!)

 |λ5||ehc/λkT − 1||sr m2 m|

-When these functions are multiplied by the total solid angle of a sphere (4π steradian) we get the spectral irradiance.
+When these functions are multiplied by the total solid angle of a sphere (4π steradian) we get the spectral irradiance (Ef or Eλ).
 This function describes the power per area per frequency or the power per area per wavelength.

 |λ5||ehc/λkT − 1||m2 m|

-When either of these functions is integrated over wavelength, the result is the irradiance or the power per area.
+When either of these functions is integrated over all possible values from zero to infinity, the result is the irradiance or the power per area.